 WHAT TYPES OF CASES COULD YOU USE PHOTOGRAPHS?

-Issues in civil lawsuits suitable for photographic support might include the manner or extent of the harm, pain, and suffering, emotional distress or specific factual disputes on a case-by-case basis.
-An objection based on the best evidence rule should easily be overcome by reference to Evidence Code §§255 and 260 (above).
-So in most cases, whether the defense likes it or not, the photos are coming in.
+In civil lawsuits, photographic evidence can play a crucial role in supporting various issues such as the manner or extent of harm, pain and suffering, emotional distress, or even specific factual disputes that arise on a case-by-case basis.
+If the defense raises an objection based on the best evidence rule, this can typically be overcome by referencing Evidence Code §§255 and 260 (as discussed earlier).
+As a result, in most cases, whether the defense agrees or not, the photographs will likely be admitted.

 MEET THE AUTHOR

-Gordon Levinson is a former insurance defense and personal injury attorney.
-He has represented some of the largest insurance companies in North America.
-Over the course of his career, Mr. Levinson has successfully represented more than 3,000 unique clients.
+Gordon Levinson is a seasoned attorney with extensive experience in both insurance defense and personal injury law.
+Having represented some of the largest insurance companies across North America, Mr. Levinson has successfully handled over 3,000 unique cases throughout his career.